worldomonation/mozbitbar/README.md

     type: DEFAULT
 ````

-There are specific rules that must be followed in order to create a valid Mozbitbar recipe.
+There are specific rules that must be followed in order to create a valid Mozbitbar recipe, which will be covered below.

+## Defining a recipe

 ### action